Effective public relations is a combination of writing and communication skills, which sometimes means breaking the rules.

 ”Unfortunately, most reporters’ inboxes are overflowing and it’s highly unlikely they’ll even find my well-written email pitch buried under their hundreds of daily emails.

-The best way to get their attention is by picking up the phone and calling.
+The best way to get their attention is by picking up the phone and call.
 That tactic was the subject of some pretty colorful commentary by my friend, journalist Matt Villano, who writes for respected media such as the Wall Street Journal, Entrepreneur, and many national outlets.
 Matt was recently profiled in BestPitchIEverGot.com.

 …any journalist or editor who tells PR professionals NEVER TO CALL or NEVER TO EMAIL is an absolute idiot.
 I’ll say it again: If you know or work with an editor who gets on his (they’re usually men) soapbox about how you should never do this or do that, IT’S OK TO DISLIKE THAT PERSON BECAUSE HE OR SHE IS ON A POWER TRIP AND DESERVES YOUR IRE.
 I can’t tell you how many people I know who fit this description.
 Not only are these people just plain dicks, but they’re probably costing themselves dozens (it not hundreds) of worthwhile story ideas in the process.